CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-elasticsearch-blueprint.md

 1. **Locate the Blueprint in the Blueprint Library**

   Starting from the CenturyLink Control Panel, navigate to the Blueprints Library.
-Search for **Elasticsearch on linux_TITLE** in the keyword search on the right side of the page.
+Search for **Elasticsearch on Linux** in the keyword search on the right side of the page.

 2. **Click the Deploy Blueprint button.**